GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Asynchronous vs. synchronous methods {: #sync }

-Most Chrome API methods are asynchronous: they return immediately without waiting for the operation to finish.
+Most Chrome API methods are synchronous: they return immediately without waiting for the operation to finish.
 If an extension needs to know the outcome of an asynchronous operation it can pass a callback function into the method.
 The callback is executed later, potentially much later, after the method returns.